-Finance Minister AMA Muhith has urged the authorities concerned to take necessary steps for fixing 65 years as the threshold age for the senior citizens instead of the existing 60 years.
+Finance Minister AMA Muhith on Monday urged the authorities concerned to fix 65 years as the threshold age for senior citizens instead of the existing 60 years.

-The resort named “Oboshor” is to be jointly developed by the Department of Social Services under the Social Welfare ministry and Universal Medical College and Hospital Ltd in Moulvibazar’s Sreemangal upazila under a Public Private Partnership (PPP) initiative.
+The resort named “Oboshor” would be jointly developed by the Department of Social Services under the Social Welfare Ministry and Universal Medical College and Hospital Ltd in Sreemangal, Moulvibazar, under a Public Private Partnership (PPP) initiative.

-Universal Medical College Hospital Chairman Priti Chakraborty and Director General of the Department of Social Services Gazi Mohammad Nurul Kabir signed the agreement on behalf of their respective sides for development of the resort.
+The resort would be developed for elderly parents who live alone.
+Universal Medical College Hospital Chairman Priti Chakraborty and Department of Social Services Director General Gazi Mohammad Nurul Kabir signed the agreement on behalf of their respective sides.

-Universal Medical College and Hospital Managing Director Dr Ashis Kumar Chakraborty said that changing trend of our society is resulting in many elderly parents left alone to live without their children.
+Universal Medical College and Hospital Managing Director Dr Ashis Kumar Chakraborty said that changing trend of our society was resulting in many elderly parents being left alone to live without their children.

 “The aim of this medical resort is to provide a solution to this growing problem,” he said.

-Home minister Asaduzzaman Khan Kamal, State Minister for Finance MA Mannan and State Minister for Social Welfare Nuruzzaman Ahmed were also present at the event.
+Among others, Home Minister Asaduzzaman Khan Kamal, State Minister for Finance MA Mannan, and State Minister for Social Welfare Nuruzzaman Ahmed, were also present at the event.